What is the FLUXNET Data System?

 If your site is in North, South or Central America, you will share data with the AmeriFlux Management Project.
 If you have already registered your site, you can use this link: (http://ameriflux.lbl.gov/data/upload-data/).
 If your site is not yet registered, you can start that process here: http://ameriflux.lbl.gov/sites/register-ameriflux-site/.

 If your site is part of the European Fluxes Database Custer, you can upload data in the database (http://www.europe-fluxdata.eu/) through the PI area.
-For the ICOS stations the ICOS ETC (https://www.icos-etc.eu/icos/) will work as the entry point.
+If your site is not yet registered, you can start that process here: https://www.europe-fluxdata.eu/home/register-your-site (you first need to create an account and then register the site).
+For the ICOS stations the ICOS ETC (https://www.icos-etc.eu/icos/) will work as the entry point and describe your options.

-If your site is not registered in the above-mentioned databases but your institution is European, or your site is in Europe, Africa or Russia you have to use the European Database that will act as international service.
-Register your site at http://www.europe-fluxdata.eu/home/register-your-site or contact [email protected] for support.
+If your site is not registered in the above-mentioned databases but your institution is European, or your site is in Europe, Africa or Russia you have to use the European Database which will act as an international service.
+Follow the same steps indicated for the European Fluxes Database or contact [email protected] for support.
+If you are part of a network that wants to contribute as a group please directly contact the address above.

 If your site is located in Australia or New Zealand and updated data for your site is on the OzFlux Data Portal (https://data.ozflux.org.au/portal/home) then you don’t need to do anything.
 If your site is not yet registered with TERN/OzFlux, then contact Peter Isaac ([email protected]) or Cacilia Ewenz ([email protected]) to discuss the best way to get your data to TERN so that it can be processed and included in this submission.